grantcurell/pull_secureworks_data/README.md

 You have to type the command in and hit enter. **THE COMMAND WILL RETURN undefined**.
 That's ok, it puts your access token on the clipboard.

-**IT WILL ONLY WORK IF YOU ARE ON AND LOGGED IN TO THE SECUREWORKS WEBSITE**
+**IT WILL ONLY WORK IF YOU'RE ACTIVE TAB IS THE SECUREWORKS WEBSITE**

 At this point you have your access token in the copy clipboard.
 You now need to place your tenant ID and access token in the script.